 The first step towards tenant eviction is the notification of the renter.
 If the tenant fails to pay or to respond to the notice, the landlord is then entitled to file a petition with the Spanish court in order to obtain an eviction order.
 The tenant will be granted a 10-day grace period in order to pay the debt and in case of failure, the eviction order will be carried out.

-If you need information about the legislation on property, do not hesitate to contact our law firm in Spain.
+If you need information concerning the legislation on property, do not hesitate to contact our law firm in Spain.
 Our attorneys can also help you rent or purchase real estate in Spain and can assist with legal advice on the provisions that have to be included in a rental agreement in this country.